juliacamps/Cardiac-Digital-Twin/README.md

 https://doi.org/10.1016/j.media.2024.103361

+## Example data
-### Example data (meshes, ECGs, electrodes, cellular models, digital twins, etc.) to run this code, generate new digital twins, and reproduce the results in the paper can be found in the Cardiac_Digital_Twin_Data repository in Zenodo at https://doi.org/10.5281/zenodo.14034739.
+The meshes, ECGs, electrodes, cellular models, digital twins, etc. to run this code, generate new digital twins, and reproduce the results in the paper can be found in the Cardiac_Digital_Twin_Data repository in Zenodo at https://doi.org/10.5281/zenodo.14034739.